buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/PropertySets/Pset_ControllerPHistory.md

 # Pset_ControllerPHistory

-Properties for history of controller values.
-HISTORY: Added in IFC4.
+Properties for history of controller values.<!-- end of definition --> HISTORY: Added in IFC4.

 ## Comments

 ### Status

 Indicates an error code or identifier, whose meaning is specific to the particular automation system.
 Example values include: 'ConfigurationError', 'NotConnected', 'DeviceFailure', 'SensorFailure', 'LastKnown, 'CommunicationsFailure', 'OutOfService'.